 This document is one of a set of documents about how to work safely in different types of workplace.
-This one is designed to be relevant for people who work in or run outdoor working environments.
+This one is designed to be relevant for people who work in or run indoor labs and research facilities and similar environments.